pyglet/pyglet/doc/programming_guide/image.rst

 for example, by loading images with :py:func:`pyglet.resource.image` (see :ref:`guide_resources`) or with :ref:`guide_texture-bins-and-atlases`).
 A common pitfall is to use the :py:func:`pyglet.image.load` method to load a large number of images.
-This will cause a seperate texture to be created for each image loaded, resulting in a lot of OpenGL texture binding overhead for each frame.
+This will cause a separate texture to be created for each image loaded, resulting in a lot of OpenGL texture binding overhead for each frame.